caro46/Tetraploid_project/canu_assembly.md

 ```
 So trying now with `maxMemory=16 maxThreads=1`, hopefully that fixes everything...
 And it is only the beginning, we won't probably be able to run the whole pipeline because of memory...

+It looks like it is only a memory/theads issue.
+Need probably to specify that for every step.
+For now trying `Change merylMemory and/or merylThreads`.
+But then if it seems to only be a RAM issues, can increase more.
+For now, trying with `maxMemory=64 maxThreads=2 merylMemory=64 merylThreads=2`.

 # Falcon

 ## Some information